 A dry, yellow lawn quite literally turns into a tinderbox during Melbourne’s ever-hotter summers.
-We’ve cultivated and harvested our grass types to improve their heat tolerance and moisture retention, dramatically reducing their chances of dying in summer — or worse, of sparking up.
+We’ve cultivated and harvested our grass types to improve their heat tolerance and moisture retention, dramatically reducing their chances of dying in summer —or worse, of sparking up.

+Our grass can even help to improve your home’s fire safety.
 That may sound like a bold claim, but there is truth to it.
 You will need to give your new heat-tolerant lawn grass regular and thorough waterings during the summer months, but our moisture-retentive grass can become a moat to protect your home rather than tinder to burn it down.

 Why are some grasses more tolerant of extreme heat than others?
 This isn’t a science class, so we won’t get too deep into the weeds.